Basin and Northern Scholarships

 Bath, SD 57427

-Applications can also be dropped off at the Northern Electric Cooperative office on U.S. Highway 12 in Bath, SD, by the deadline.
+Applications can also be dropped off at the Northern Electric Cooperative office by the Feb.
+9, 2026 deadline.